renovatebot/renovate/docs/usage/upgrade-best-practices.md

 If you have a project that's a year behind on dependencies, you'll need to do some work.
 Let's assume that most dependencies need a `patch` or `minor` update, and at _least_ one dependency needs a `major` update.

-We recommend that you start by merging `patch` and `minor` updates.
+We recommend you start small, and do the easier updates first.

+Start with the `patch` and `minor` updates.
-Make sure to read the changelogs for your updates.
+Read the changelogs for your updates.
-You may need to make minor changes before you can merge some updates.
+You may have to make small changes to get things working again.

-After updating to the latest `patch` and `minor` versions, you can start getting `major` updates.
+When you have the latest `patch` and `minor` versions, you are ready for `major` updates.
-Again, start with the easy `major` version updates, like a Prettier or ESLint major update.
+Start with `major` version updates for tools like Prettier or ESLint.

-Now it's time to work on any `major` updates for your framework or library.
+Then work on `major` updates for your framework or library.
 Take your time, read the changelogs, and make the necessary changes.
-Let multiple team members review your work before you merge it, it's easy to miss something.
+Let multiple team members review your work before merging, it's easy to miss something.

 Finally, update your development tools.